Group Schemes with $\mathbb F_q$-Action: The functors G and M

 In Theorem \ref{structurethmFq}, we will be able to describe the structure of our category over a perfect field $k$.
 This allows the following fibrewise characterization.

-\begin{corollary} Let $G\in\grpa qS$ be connected.
-Then $G$ is balanced if and only if it is of the form $\prod \alpha_{q^{s_i}}$ on all geometric fibres over $S$. \end{corollary} \begin{proof} We can check $G$ to be balanced on the fibres, by Remark \ref{balancedlocus} and since the condition is stable under base change (cf. Remark \ref{primbasechange}).
+\begin{cor} Let $G\in\grpa qS$ be fibrewise connected.
+Then $G$ is balanced if and only if it is of the form $\prod \alpha_{q^{s_i}}$ on all geometric fibres over $S$. \end{cor} \begin{proof} We can check $G$ to be balanced on the fibres, by Remark \ref{balancedlocus} and since the condition is stable under base change (cf. Remark \ref{primbasechange}).
 By Theorem \ref{structurethmFq}, a geometric fibre of $G$ is balanced if and only if it is of the form $\prod \alpha_{q^{s_i}}$. \end{proof}

 The following result gives another perspective on the balance property (Remark \ref{altb}).